-Doravirine/lamivudine/tenofovir disoproxil fumarate, is a novel, once-daily, fixed dose combination therapy featuring two drugs that are already on the Canadian market: lamivudine and tenofovir disoproxil fumarate, along with a new drug, doravirine.
-The clinical trials for Doravirine/lamivudine/tenofovir disoproxil fumarate have shown that switching to this 3DR combination is associated with high HIV suppression rates, has a low potential for drug-drug interactions, and a lipid profile superior to other 3DR combinations currently on the market.
-Also, doravirine has a superior neuropsychiatric profile vs. older drugs like efavirenz.
+Dolutegravir/lamivudine is a novel, once-daily, fixed dose combination therapy featuring two drugs that are already on the Canadian market: dolutegravir and lamivudine.
+The clinical trials for dolutegravir/lamivudine have shown that switching to this 2DR combination is associated with high HIV suppression rates, has a low potential for drug-drug interactions, and the potential for less long-term drug toxicity.
 These benefits were considered important for individuals managing lifetime use of HIV antiviral treatment.
-Many of the respondents expressed interest in a drug with a new chemical composition that is potent against NNRTI resistant variants.
-One participant noted that, "I like the fact that this medication has a new chemical composition.
-I like knowing the option is out there, since I am resistant to many, many of the current HIV drugs out there.
-My doctor told me, "The meds that you are on now are the last ones available that you can take.""
+Many of the participants expressed interest in a drug with a new chemical composition that is potent against NNRTI resistant variants.
+One participant noted that, "New meds offer hope, especially for those with multiple types of drug resistance."
 Other participants, like this participant from our dolutegravir rilpivirine survey noted that, "I don't see replacing the "devil" I know with the "devil" I don't know - at least on a personal basis.
 If I had to make changes - and that time could come since I've been on the present regime for quite some time."